aiforbitcoin/aibtc-wallet/README.md

 * Android: Click on "Install AI-Bitcoin-Wallet for Android" in the menu
 * iOS (Safari only): 1 - Tap the share button.
 2 - Select "+ Add to home screen".
 3 - Open AI-Bitcoin-Wallet from the home screen

-## How To Help

-Thanks for your interest in contributing!
-There are many ways to contribute to this project.
-[Get started here at CONTRIBUTING.md](CONTRIBUTING.md).

-If you want to know how to setup the development environment head over to [DEVELOPMENT.md](DEVELOPMENT.md).